roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 ## Adding Icons ##

 If you'd like to display icons on your menu items, we recommend using [Font Awesome](http://docs.pagelines.com/tutorials/font-awesome).
-There are three methods, which will go through below.
+There are two simple methods, which will go through below.

-### Method 1.
-Using icon class ###
+### Using icon class ###

 Navigate to **Appearance &rarr; Menus** and choose the menu item (for this example, we will be using our **Home** menu item) with the drop down menu you want to customize and click on the arrow to expand the settings.